espiondev/source2blender/docs/source/TF2-Vanilla.rst

 *    Go to the folder where ``Crowbar`` Decompiled the files.
 In there you should find multiple files, click on the one that ends with ``.QC``.
 *    If everything was done right, you should now have the model in Blender with a fully working rig.

-| Some cleanup would be required, as there's extra objects and meshes you don't really need, like LODs or a vertex cloud or the hitbox.
+| Some cleanup would be required, as there's extra objects and meshes you don't really need, like LOD models or a vertex cloud or the hitbox.
 The highest quality object is the one which doesn't have LOD in the name.
 It's parented to ``(class).qc_skeleton``.
 The rig is fully working, extra weight paint or work isn't needed.

 .. note::